anurag1192/AWS-instances-list/README.md

 # AWS-instances-list
-Python Boto using aws api to get running instances in a region (us-west-2)
+Python2 Boto3 using aws api to get running instances in a region (us-west-2)

 Run the program as follows